Tim-Mulhearn/mars-rover-photos/README.md

 Built with vue 3, free to use.

+## NOTE
+- The API has been discontinued by NASA, so for demo purposes, im hardcoding data.

 ## What I built
 - Single-page Vue 3 app that shows Mars rover images.
 - Shows images from the latest sol for each rover.